 Presenter(s): Sandra K. Pfau Englund, attorney at law; Lynn Ivey, nonprofit management consultant; Linda Lysakowski, ACFRE, fundraising consultant

 Price: $999.00.
 Price includes full audio presentation and presentation slides.
-DLs may be distributed to individual board members so that they can train on their own time.
+On-Demand may be distributed to individual board members so that they can train on their own time.

 Who Should Attend?
 Board members and executive directors